This one’s for all the tuna noodle casserole fans out there—especially if you’re a lone TNC lover in a sea of haters.

 - 1 cup chicken broth

-- 1/2 cup milk
+- 1/2 cup milk, any fat percentage

 - 1/2 teaspoon freshly ground black pepper

 - 1 cup (4 ounces) Gruyere cheese, divided